 1. Introduction

-This document describes the high-level functional requirements of software.
+This document describes the high-level functional requirements of the software.

 1.1 Purpose.
-This is informational section that is used to describe the purpose of this document.
-Usually we can put there "The purpose of this document is description of software that is going to be build for..."
+An informational section describing the purpose of the document.
+A common opener is "The purpose of this document is to describe the software that is going to be built for..."

 - Record requirements specifications